-“Why take four hobbit rogues?”
+“Why take four hobbits?”

 “Elves are awesome.
 Why only bring one?”

 These questions and more have bugged me for years.
 Why abandon Frodo and Sam to chase after Merry and Pippin?
 What was Gandalf actually planning on doing to get into Mordor?!
-If I was Elrond, who would I include in the Fellowship?
+Most importantly, if I was Elrond, who would I include in the Fellowship?

 The strategy behind the Fellowship and some alternative possibilities are examined in the article “Min/maxing the Fellowship of the Ring”